Donaworth-R-D/OpenRally_GPX_Tools/README.md

-# TarraPirata (OpenRally) GPX to PDF Roadbook Tools
+# OpenRally (TerraPirata) GPX to PDF Roadbook Tools

 This repository contains two Python scripts for working with Open Rally GPX Roadbook files and generating rally-style roadbooks in PDF format.